 We include products we think are useful for our readers.
-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

 How healthful an oil is to cook with mostly depends on how it reacts when heated.
 Generally, olive oil, avocado oil, and canola oil are healthful for cooking with.
 Sunflower oil may be good for shallow frying.

 Oil reaches its smoking point once it starts to smoke and break down.
 Once it passes the smoking point, it releases free radicals that can cause damage to cells in the body.